Browser does not support script.

 A series of seminars focusing on financial markets, macroeconomic cycles and consumer and corporate credit.
-Seminars are on Zoom, Thursday 2-3.15pm.
+Seminars are on Thursday 2 to 3.15pm, unless stated otherwise.

-Workshops are usually Wednesday 1-2pm.
+Workshops are usually Wednesday 1 to 2pm.
 Everyone interested in development economics, political economy, and economic history is welcome.

 Our Centre for research on Globalisation and Economic Policy holds a weekly seminar, attracting speakers with high international visibility.
-On Zoom Tuesday 3-4.15pm unless stated otherwise.
+On Zoom Tuesday 3 to 4.15pm unless stated otherwise.

-A series of seminars/workshops Thursdays 12.30-2pm (unless otherwise stated), focusing on theoretical and applied time series analysis, and applied microeconometrics.
+A series of seminars/workshops Thursdays 12.30 to 2pm (unless otherwise stated), focusing on theoretical and applied time series analysis, and applied microeconometrics.

 Talks on key areas of research at the intersection of politics and economics.
-Thursdays 3-4pm on Zoom.
+Thursdays 3 to 4pm on Zoom.